-f) Council Tax base - over the past 9 years there has only been one year in which the Council Tax base for the town reduced.
+f) Council Tax base - over the past 10 years there has only been one year in which the Council Tax base for the town reduced.
 The amount of current new development for the town further mitigates against that.
-However, in some other Counties the sector has been advised that as a result of coronavirus impacts benefits claimant numbers are expected to increase with consequential downward pressure on the Council tax base of (currently) in excess of

-1%.
-It is suggested that for Tavistock (and given the extent of new development) a prudent approach might be to work on the basis of no change whilst acknowledging a risk.
+However, last year as a result of coronavirus impacting benefit claimant numbers in some authority areas led to tax base reductions with consequential downward pressure on the Council tax.
+It is suggested that for Tavistock (and given the extent of new development) a prudent approach might be to work on the basis of no change whilst acknowledging a potential risk.

 - g) long leases: the Council continues to negotiate with one of its Tenants in connection with the rationalisation of long leases, previously granted, with a view to securing equity both for Landlord and Tenant.
 There remains the possibility of the need to provide additional resources to support appropriate action to protect the position of the Council/ratepayer should that become necessary.
-More generally the Committee will be mindful of the extent of increased tenant turnover; - h) Commercial Income this has been extensively referenced elsewhere in reporting since March.
+More generally the Committee will be mindful of the extent of increased tenant turnover; - h) Commercial Income this has been extensively referenced elsewhere in reporting over the past year.
 In short the assessment that Council needs to make is what changes Coronavirus may have on its commercial income streams in general (such as Town Hall and events) and more especially Market fees and charges and also commercial rents.
-At this point in time any figure is necessarily speculative but, in the interests of providing a baseline from which to work: - it seems reasonable to expect rental (shop) income to potentially reduce by not less than 10% with accompanying potential for increased voids or losses; - Market income is much harder to predict because of the impact of social distancing on trading numbers, the effect of coronavirus on days of opening and (should the foregoing be addressed before the new financial year) residual appetite for trading/customer demand; - Town Hall/event income is dependent on more 'normal' times.
+At this point in time any figure remains necessarily speculative but, in the interests of providing a baseline from which to work: - it remains to be seen if downward pressure on rental (shop) income stabilises or reduces acknowledging the possibility of accompanying potential for increased voids or losses; - Market income is much harder to predict because of the impact of social distancing on trading numbers, the effect of Coronavirus on days of opening and residual appetite for trading/customer demand; - Town Hall/event income is dependent on more 'normal' times and capacity to deliver.